 The lecture notes are supplemented by the following textbook: Corporate Finance, Fifth Global Edition, by Jonathan Berk and Peter DeMarzo, Pearson.
 For quick demos, including how to redeem the code, visit the online Tutorial Videos here.
 The textbook is required reference material.
-The readings provide alternative perspectives and explanations to the lecture notes, which will aid your understanding.
+The readings provide alternative perspectives and explanations to the lecture notes, which will aid understanding of the course topics.